smirarab/sepp/README.SEPP.md

 -------------------
 1. The last step by default requires root access to the system.
 If you do not have root access, invoke the setup script as follows: `python setup.py install --prefix=/some/path/on/your/system`, where `/some/path/on/your/system` is the path to a directory on your system to which you do have read and write access.
 If you use the `--prefix` option, you must ensure that the `lib/python2.x/site-packages` subdirectory (where `x` denotes the minor version number of your Python install) of the directory you specify following `--prefix=` is on Python's search path.
 To add a directory to Python's search path, modify your PYTHONPATH environment variable.

 2. SEPP relies on pplacer and HMMER for alignment and placement steps.
 These tools are packaged with SEPP.
 If for some reason the packaged version of HMMER and pplacer do not run in your environment, you need to download and build those programs for your system (see below for links), and point SEPP to them.
-To point sepp to your installation of hmmer and pllacer modify ~/.sepp/main.config.
+To point sepp to your installation of hmmer and placer modify ~/.sepp/main.config.
    pplacer: http://matsen.fhcrc.org/pplacer/
    hmmer://hmmer.janelia.org/